cdsittampalam/documentation/docs/Partner API.md

 ### Add Fund

 A fund is the organisational unit for assigning portfolios.
 A company can have 1 or more funds.
 Each fund includes custody groups containing members.
 You select the members from the trusted party users that you previously added.
-Custody group members trusted party users that are nominated as custodians, where their signatures are needed to approve transactions.
+Custody group members include trusted party users that are nominated as custodians, where their signatures are needed to approve transactions.
 These include:

 *   `custodygroup_withdraw` custody group for a withdrawal
 *   `custodygroup_tx` custody group for a transfer